FabsHC/quake-log-reader/README.md

 ├── cmd..................: Contains the main file to run the application.
 ├── cross-cut............: contain files that are used in cmd and internal package as well ├── internal.............: all core implementation its here.
-│   ├── model............: All application structures (DTO).
+│  ├── application.......: folder with core application stuff like DTOs and usecases │   ├── model............: All application structures (DTO).
 │   ├── usecase..........: Application core validations.
 │   └── util.............: General stuff.